tweedegolf/rust-training/book/src/testing-and-fuzzing.md

 * Try checking the two other properties that must hold for `dns_decode`, that is:
   - the maximum length of a part is 63 bytes
-  - the maximum length of a domain anme is 255 bytes.
+  - the maximum length of a domain name is 255 bytes.

 * As in unit tests, `assert!` is your friend.